Securing Your Digital Practice in the Age of AI

 Here’s a look at some of the important stuff that SIEM makes possible.

-SIEM has typically been a security tool in the preserve of corporate and enterprise organsiations.
+SIEM has typically been a security tool reserved for corporate and enterprise organisations.
 However, it would be wrong to discount the importance of SIEM for small businesses as well.

 Now, let’s say there’s a sneaky thief who wants to steal from your shop.
 They might try to distract you while their partner grabs something valuable, or they might sneak in when you’re not looking.
 This is where Security Information and Event Management (SIEM) comes in.